Guides/Manage your account/Account security/Verify your account ownership

 ⚠️

 Closed your account?
 Don’t use this form.
-See the Account Restoration steps instead.
+Learn how to restore a deleted account instead.

 If ownership cannot be established